ioccc-src/winner/next/guidelines.md

 > No feathers stuck in tarball.

-**`|`**  If you give the option `-q` it will not report anything unless there are certain error conditions, for instance `fnamchk(1)` reports there is a problem with the filename; if `txzchk(1)` exits 0 then there are no problems detected.
+**`|`**  If you give the option `-q` it will not report anything unless there are certain error conditions, for instance if `fnamchk(1)` reports there is a problem with the filename; if `txzchk(1)` exits 0 then there are no problems detected.